CharlesDdev/python_prac_files/README.md

 ***

-*Keep coding, keep learning, and stay funky!*
+*Keep coding, keep learning, and keep it moving!*